 The Board is pleased to declare an interim dividend of 2.53 RTGS cents per share payable in respect of all ordinary shares of the Company.
-This interim dividend is in respect of the financial year ending 30th June 2019 and will be payable in full to all the shareholders of the Company registered at the close of business on the 29th of March 2019.
-The payment of this dividend will take place on or about the 12th of April 2019.
-The shares of the Company will be traded cum-dividend on the Zimbabwe Stock Exchange up to the market day of the 26th of March 2019 and ex-dividend as from the 27th of March 2019.
+This interim dividend is in respect of the financial year ending 30th June 2019 and will be for their continued support and loyalty.